WRITTEN BY: BRUCE LOVELACE

 Here are some sample macro photos of flowers taken with the Powershot G1X Mark II.
 The first G1X had a minimum focusing distance of about 8 inches.

 Have a blast.
-Keep shooting your Canon!
+Shoot your Canon!

 Bruce Lovelace is the publisher of Canon Camera Geek.
 Read more about him on the About Page.
 He also publishes how to articles and camera gear reviews at the Photography Tips website.